 RocketReach keeps an ever-evolving database of (currently) more than 250 million individuals from more than 6 million companies.
 When you use this email lookup tool, you can explore this database, finding and/or verifying the information of your prospects, including email addresses, phone numbers, and other profile data.

-With WebDef, you can enter a company site and instantly generate a list of email addresses associated with that company.
+With LeadGibbon, you can enter a company site and instantly generate a list of email addresses associated with that company.
 Some of these addresses will be automatically verified, and you’ll have the option to verify the others before sending an email.
 You’ll also see a list of sources where the email address is listed, so you can increase your confidence that you’re emailing the right person.
 There’s also an export feature so you can keep track of all those emails in a .csv file.
-With a free trial, you can get 200 searches per month.
+Pricing starts at $.05 per contact.

 LeadFuze, formerly known as Headreach, is a prospect searching tool that helps you find email addresses based on information currently available to you, like name, company, website domain, or even current position.
 This email lookup tool also allows you to see your prospects’ social media profiles.

-Once you use these email lookup tools to find the email contact information you need, it’s a good idea to track your email habits so you can remain as productive as possible.
+Start your sales outreach campaign by prospecting using these sales prospecting tools and techniques as well as this list of B2B lead generation tools.
+Then, use these email lookup tools to find the email contact information you need.
+Finally, don’t forget to track your sales email activity so you can remain as productive as possible.
 For that, there’s one more tool you’ll need—EmailAnalytics.

 With EmailAnalytics, you can integrate your Gmail account and track email metrics like how many emails you send per day and per week, the average length of an email thread in your organization, and average email response time of you and your employees.
 Sign up for a free trial today and see what it’s all about!